coryhouse/7-pillar-developer/README.md

 How to Fail at Everything and Still Win Big
 Essentialism
 Maximize your potential
+Crucial Conversations
 The Happiness Advantage
 Choose Yourself
 Leaders Eat Last
+How to Win Friends and Influence People
 The Power of Habit
 Deep Work
 30 Lessons for Living